nf-core/dualrnaseq/docs/parameters.md

 #### `--salmon_alignment_based_params "--param_a 4 --param_b 5 -param_x"`

-Define set of additional salmon quant parameters you wish to use in salmon alignment-based mode.
+Define a set of additional salmon quant parameters you wish to use in salmon alignment-based mode.

 ## 6. STAR